selemondev/vscode-shadcn-vue/README.md

  </h1>
 </p>

-This VSCode extension will help you install [shadcn/vue](https://shadcn-vue.com) components directly from your VS Code.
+This VSCode extension enables you to install [shadcn/vue](https://shadcn-vue.com) components directly from your IDE.

 ## Initialize the Shadcn/Vue CLI